fionyvan/fionyvan/README.md

 # Technical Background
 I am most familiar with `R`, `Python` and `SQL`.
 Other languages/frameworks/tools that I have dabbled with include `Java`, `Flask` and `ArcMap`.

+# Data Visualization
+I use python packages to visualize data - mainly matplotlib and seaborn.

 #### Here are a few interesting courses I have taken:
 - `STA314H1` - Statistical Methods for Machine Learning I